-Owning and riding a horse on a budget is certainly possible with some resourcefulness and planning.
-Prioritizing safety, education, and responsible horsemanship, the aim is to provide a rewarding and financially responsible experience.
+Owning a horse on a budget is possible with some careful resourcefulness and planning.
+Prioritising horse health, safety, education, and responsible horsemanship, the aim is to provide a rewarding and financially responsible experience.

-In this article, we will look at five do-able steps to help you save money in areas surrounding horseback riding activities.
+In this article, we will look at five do-able steps to help you save money in areas surrounding horse riding activities.

 1. Choosing the Right Saddle at the Right Price

 Aside from the horse itself, saddles are often one of the biggest expenses.
-You can often find cheap saddles that are good quality by shopping around.
+You can often find cheap saddles that are good quality by shopping around being mindful of the fit over price.
 To comprehend the qualities and market costs of various saddles, do extensive research.
 Examine nearby tack shops and internet resources to evaluate costs and look for special offers.

 One of the most important parts of choosing the correct saddle is making sure it fits.
 Whether you purchase a saddle with a higher price tag, or a cheaper one, make sure you have a qualified saddle fitter check out its suitability for your horse – and you!